billdoerr/Android-Carputer/README.md

 ## Camera Module Issues from proof of concept project 'Android-CarputerPOC'.
-1. PERFORMANCE:  Snapshot fragment slows everything down.
+1. **PERFORMANCE:**  Snapshot fragment slows everything down.
 Probably since it is capturing every frame, but there is no control over this.
+<br/>**NOTE:**  Performance improved once enabling RaspberryPi as an access point.
 	- Disabled displaying fps.
 This improved performance a bit.
 	- Snapshot view is the performance hog and do not have any control over this.

-2. PROBLEM:  Layout with MJPEG widget.
+2. **PROBLEM:**  Layout with MJPEG widget.
 Very frustrating getting other widgets to display correcting along with MJPEG widget.

-3. PROBLEM:  Would like to figure a way to capture a frame with a click so I don't have to use the mode of capturing every frame.
+3. **PROBLEM:**  Would like to figure a way to capture a frame with a click so I don't have to use the mode of capturing every frame.
 	- MJPEG uses SurfaceView and there isn't any way to capture a bitmap from this Widget.

-4. DESIGN:  Implement DrawerView as home interface.
+4. **DESIGN:**  Implement DrawerView as home interface.
 CarputerActivity will launch CameraActivity as default view.
 	- Partially implmented.
 	- (RESOLVED) PROBLEM:  How to have DrawView enabled for all activities/fragments?
 		- (SOLUTION): Implemented DrawView in SingleFragmentActivity and which other activities are subclassed.
 	- (PARTIALLY RESOLVED) PROBLEM:  Difficulites getting ActionBar to display in SettingsActivity.
 		- (SOLUTION): DrawView not posible in SettingsActivity.
 Implemented toolbar which just supports onBackPressed().

-5. (RESOLVED) PROBLEM:  Unable to use Android WebView to display MotionEye UI.
+5. **(RESOLVED)** **PROBLEM:**  Unable to use Android WebView to display MotionEye UI.
 Current using Web Browser common content.
-	- (SOLUTION):  User error.
+	- **(SOLUTION)**:  User error.

-6. PROBLEM:  Unable to send Authentication Mode -> Basic in MotionEye but not able to pass url with credentials.
+6. **PROBLEM:**  Unable to send Authentication Mode -> Basic in MotionEye but not able to pass url with credentials.
 Still prompts for user/password.
 Url should have this syntax:  http://username:password@host or http://username:password@IP:PORT